When was Jimmy Carter born?

 Carter’s interest in current affairs and issues has also led to some open opinions about several civil and equal rights issues.

 Many modern Democrats and liberals are pleased to see Carter side with them on many major issues.
 Carter has never been shy about his religion and the impact of his faith on his beliefs.

 While this can lead to some more old-fashioned views on some issues, such as abortion, he has come out in favor of gay marriage and women’s issues.
 He has also supported stronger gun control, opposed the death penalty, and spoken out against the use of torture at Guantanamo Bay.

 The future for Jimmy Carter and his legacy.

-Whether they end up agreeing with his decisions in the hostage crisis, questioning his approach with the Soviet Union, or focusing on the Camp David Accords, they can see both sides of his history.
+Whether they agree with his decisions in the hostage crisis, question his approach with the Soviet Union, or focus on the Camp David Accords, they can see both sides of his history.